Atharva1479/employee-management-system/README.md

 1. **Clone the Repository:**

-## Database Configuration:
+## Database Configuration

-1. Set up a MySQL database with the name emp.
+The Employee Management System uses MySQL as its database.
+Follow these steps to configure the database:

+1. **Create MySQL Database:**

+   - Open your MySQL database management tool (e.g., MySQL Workbench).
+   - Create a new database named `emp`.

+2. **Update Application Properties:**

+   - Open the `src/main/resources/application.properties` file.
-2. Update the database connection properties in src/main/resources/application.properties with your MySQL credentials.
+   - Update the following properties with your MySQL database credentials:

+     ```properties
+     spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver
+     spring.datasource.url=jdbc:mysql://localhost:3306/emp
+     spring.datasource.username=your-mysql-username
+     spring.datasource.password=your-mysql-password
+     ```

+     Replace `your-mysql-username` and `your-mysql-password` with your MySQL username and password.

-3. Run the Application:
+3. **Run the Application:**

-- Execute the following command to run the application:
+   - After configuring the database, run the application using the following command:
      ./mvnw spring-boot:run

+   - The application will connect to the MySQL database based on the provided configuration.

-4. Access the Application:
+4. **Access the Application:**

--  Open a web browser and go to http://localhost:8080 to access the application.
+   - Open a web browser and navigate to `http://localhost:8080` to access the Employee Management System.

+Now, your application is configured to use the MySQL database for storing and retrieving employee records.